 Many people look forward to the long, relaxed, sunny days of summer, but they also dread opening up their energy bills throughout the summer months.
 Cooling a home can be costly, and many are searching for convenient ways to lower cooling costs without sacrificing on comfort inside the home on the warmest days of the year.
-These are just a few of the cost-effective and convenient options that can help homeowners to reduce cooling costs throughout the summer.
+Aside from scheduling regular air conditioning services, here are just a few of the cost-effective and convenient options that can help homeowners to reduce cooling costs throughout the summer.

 Keep The Blinds Closed